RoMcGill/grand-park-tutors/README.md

 3. I would like to add the option to create an account and store users information and allow them to post/upload directly onto the site. to achieve this i would need more backend knowledge from what i have seen in this video https://www.youtube.com/watch?v=gCo6JqGMi30 it seems like PHP and MYSQLi databases must be used also.

+4. I would like to add a content block that bolcks mature content, in the case of explicit language or mature content. java script is required for this so i intend to add it at a late date. my research as brought me here https://vpsfix.com/1806/adult-content-warning-javascript-image-hosting-sites/ this details the process to add a adult content warning to the page as you enter.
+I want only relevent content to be blocked with a small checkbox above that the user must click to gain access to the content, all other content would still be visible if the checkbox was left unchecked.

 ------
 ### Testing